AchrafKassioui/Learning-iOS-Dev/README.md

 *1 February 2024*

-I caught myself in an act of committing code bloat.
+I caught myself in an act of code bloat.

 I needed a custom API to apply Core Image filters in SpriteKit and SwiftUI.
 One of the functionalities I wanted is to define default values and ranges for a curated list of filters.
 That means coming up with a data structure that stores each chosen filter with its associated meta data such as its keys, the type of value they take, the typical range of the values, and a default value.